toddaustin07/MQTT_SmartApp/README.md

 [Production Capabilities](https://developer-preview.smartthings.com/docs/devices/capabilities/capabilities-reference)

 [Proposed Capabilities](https://developer-preview.smartthings.com/docs/devices/capabilities/proposed)
+- although in 'proposed' status, these capabilities are also available but may not be 100% functional

 ## Advanced
 ### Securing your server
 These tips are tailored for a Linux-based Raspberry Pi server, but can apply to any internet-accessable server with the appropriate modifications.
+You can choose to implement any or all of these tips, depending upon your level of paranoia!

 #### Create new user account with admin and sudo priviledges
 Don't keep using the default 'pi' account.
 ```